 When starting a freelance company, it’s a good idea to write out a business plan, one that outlines your strategy.
 Include details about forming your freelance business as well as the structure that you want to use.
 Decide what you plan to sell or create, who you’ll target as clients and how you’ll finance your company.
 You’ll also want to consider whether there is a need for what you’re offering on the Dutch market.

-Freelancing in the Netherlands means that you’ll be your own boss, so it’s a good idea to sign up for income insurance.
+Freelancing in the Netherlands means that you’ll be your own boss, so it’s a good idea to sign up for AOV, also known as disability insurance.
 This will protect you if you become sick or injured.
 You should also set up your own pension program to ensure that you’re able to retire.

 To start a freelance company, you’ll need to visit the KVK website to complete the eenmanszaak form.
-The form is available in both the English and Dutch languages.
-You can use the screen to fill out the form and print it in both English and Dutch.
-When you’re adding text into the free fields, such as providing a business description, the text must be in Dutch.
+The form is available in both English and Dutch, however when adding text into the form fields, such as providing a business description, the text must be in Dutch.

 Once you’re registered, you’ll receive a KVK number that identifies your business.
 You’ll need this number for your company invoices and other documentation.

-The Dutch tax office requires a tax of any product or service sold within the Netherlands.
-Once you become a freelancer in the Netherlands, you’ll need to add the BTW tax to your product or service.
-The tax amount required is typically 21%.
+The Dutch tax office requires a value added tax on top of any product or service sold within the Netherlands.
+Some goods and services are exempted from VAT so make sure you look into this before offering your services.
+Once you become a freelancer in the Netherlands, you’ll need to add the VAT to your product or service.
+The VAT is typically 21% or 9%.

-When you send a payment invoice to your clients for your products or services, add the additional 21% BTW over your fee amount.
-Then, set the percentage amount aside.
-The office will expect you to pay this tax four times each year using the VAT declaration form.
-Those who have a freelance business must collect taxes for the tax office.
+When you send a payment invoice to your clients for your products or services, simply add the additional VAT percentage on top of your invoiced total.
+When the invoice including the VAT is paid by your client, set the VAT amount aside.
+The tax office will expect you to pay this tax four times a year using the VAT declaration form.

 Check out Xolo guide for details on VAT obligations for freelancers in the Netherlands.